In this Part we will explore the meaning of the 40th Shloka of Sri Vishnu Sahasranamam.

 tatasca Daamodarataam sa yayau Daama bandhanaat || [Brahma Purana 184.41-42]

-He became famous by the name Daamodarah because he was tied by a rope around his belly by his mother Yashoda.
+He became famous by the name Damodarah because he was tied by a rope around his belly by his mother Yashoda.

-3. Damaadi Saadhanena udaraa (utkrishtA) matih (yA tayaa gamyata) iti Daamodarah – One who is known through the mind which is purified (udarA or utkrishta) by means of self-control (dama) and other qualities.
+3. Damaadi Saadhanena udaraa (utkrishtA) matih (yA tayaa gamyata) iti Damodarah – One who is known through the mind which is purified (udara or utkrishta) by means of self-control (dama) and other qualities.
 Yogis train their mind to lead them to Bhagavan, so this Nama means One who is reached by practicing dama.
-He gives the support from MahaBharata which says ‘Damaat Damodaro Vibhuh – He is called Daamodara by virtue of dama’ (Udyoga Parva 5.69.8).
+He gives the support from MahaBharata which says ‘Damaat Damodaro Vibhuh – He is called Damodara by virtue of dama’ (Udyoga Parva 5.69.8).

 Sri V.V.
 Ramanujan refers Moonram Thiruvandhadhi in Divya Prabandham –